gjuchault/ng2-storeService/README.md

 # ng2-storeService

-StoreService to use ngrx with ease and even more performance and respecting Angular2 philosophy.
+StoreService to use ngrx + Immutable with ease and respecting Angular2 philosophy.

 ## Installation